 It is the biggest thing in the world right now, but Kenyans are sadly missing out.

-Unlike the many get rich schemes people keep falling for, Cryptocurrency is the future of finance, and as more people get into it, their value is growing exponentially.
+Unlike the many get rich schemes people keep falling for, Crypto head is the future of finance, and as more people get into it, their value is growing exponentially.

 Everyone knows Bitcoin.
 You probably heard about it only in passing but never paid much attention.
 Big Mistake.
 You just might have missed a big chance to get rich.